-Given our global business operations, we are exposed to exchange rate fluctuations on expenditures denominated in foreign currency risk.
+Given our global business operations, we are exposed to exchange rate fluctuations on expenditures denominated in foreign currencies.
+However, most of our sales and component purchases are denominated in U.S. dollars, which limits our foreign currency risk.
 Our foreign exchange risk relates primarily to our Canadian, Mexican and Asian payroll, Euro based component purchases and other operating expenses denominated in local currencies in our geographic locations.
 To mitigate this risk, the Company enters into forward foreign exchange contracts to reduce its exposure to foreign exchange currency rate fluctuations related to forecasted Canadian dollar and Mexican peso.
 The strengthening of the Canadian dollar and Mexican peso would result in an increase in costs to the organization and may lead to a reduction in reported earnings.